 - The Club also has a strong philanthropic presence, donating monies and gift in kind to a variety of charitable organizations each year.
-This year's Civic Program Schedule included donations of monies, clothing and volunteering for the following organizations: 1) Women Giving Back in Sterling, Jill's House in Vienna, Reading is Fundamental of Northern Virginia, Britepaths' meal program called Food 4 Thought, toy dontations to ECHO, Fairfax Releaf (an organization that conserves, restores and promotes sustainale uran forests), Ellie's Hats which is an organization that supplies hats and financial support for children with cancer and their families.
+Last year's Civic Program Schedule included donations of monies, clothing and volunteering for the following organizations: 1) Women Giving Back in Sterling, Jill's House in Vienna, Reading is Fundamental of Northern Virginia, Britepaths' meal program called Food 4 Thought, toy dontations to ECHO, Fairfax Releaf (an organization that conserves, restores and promotes sustainale uran forests), Ellie's Hats which is an organization that supplies hats and financial support for children with cancer and their families.

 A Club Newsletter is published monthly which includes a Message from The President of the Club, the Monthly Program Meeting informaion and Schedule, news about New Members and Members celebrating birthdays, and detailed information regarding scheduled activities for the month.